Tours & Activities

 Find information about third-party tours and activities available during the festival on this page.

-birding excursion with explore cordova
+explore cordova

 Captain Mike Mahoney will guide your group from the Cordova Harbor along the shores of Orca Inlet, past Hartney Bay and to the Copper River Delta on his fishing vessel the Dorothy G. This beautiful 4-hour trip will give you access to a greater variety and number of birds than you can expect to see from land.
 Mike has called Cordova home since 1999 and has spent 25 years as a Commercial fisherman on the Copper River and Prince William Sound.
 As a former naturalist and environmental educator in the region, Mike loves to share the natural beauty of the Cordova area with others.